sunfishcode/hello-wasi-http/README.md

 $ cargo component add --target --path wit/deps/cli wasi:cli
 $ cargo component add --target --path wit/deps/logging wasi:logging
 ```
-TODO: we really shouldn't need *all* of these.
+We don't actually use all of these in this tutorial, but they're currently
+needed because of some of the interfaces we copied in from the Wasmtime tree.

-TODO: make a api_proxy_streaming.rs version
+TODO: I should also make a api_proxy_streaming.rs version to show streaming.